shambhavgo/Multi-Category-Graph-Image-Classification/README.md

 So, in order to train our model in a better way I scraped some data from Google Images one by one using the code given in the file “graphextr.py”.<br>
 That data is in “https://bit.ly/2XMa9bB”.<br>

-Master folder containing both the data mixed is named “Plot_Data” having 2864 images to be exact.<br><br>
+Master folder containing both the data mixed is “https://bit.ly/3EwuKkN” having 2864 images to be exact.<br><br>

 To run the file,
 1. Upload the Jupyter Notebook to your Google Collab.
 2. Mount your google drive from “Mounting Google drive” section in the notebook.
-3. Place the “epoch10.pt” file in path "/content/drive/MyDrive/encoder/epoch10.pt".
+3. Place the “epoch10.pt" (https://bit.ly/3lCC5GA) file in path "/content/drive/MyDrive/encoder/epoch10.pt".
 4. Place the test image in path "/content/test.jpg" having name test.jpg
 5. Go to the “Run pretrained model From Here” section of the code and run it.